hellonico/niclojure/texten/04_Web.md

 Nice.
 Hopefully the wine itself has not been cached so much.

-### Bootstrap your ring project in seconds with Luminus
+### Bootstrap your web project in seconds with Luminus, a template for Leiningen

+Template is one of those words that every body talks about, but no one really understand what any one is actually talking about.

-[Luminus](http://www.luminusweb.net/) has taken the fire from [noir](http://www.webnoir.org/) recently in the easyness needed to get you started with a Ring project.
+[Luminus](http://www.luminusweb.net/) has taken the fire from [noir](http://www.webnoir.org/) recently in the easyness needed to get you started with a Ring project in seconds.

 If you look here and there in the interweb, you will still find many mention of the Noir framework which was exactly what the Clojure Web community needed to get started.
 The only problem was that it was not compatible with most of ring plugins, and thus things like authentication would fall apart and the easyness of your application was not there anymore.